AdobeDocs/genstudio-for-performance-marketing.en/help/user-guide/content/best-practices-for-templates.md

 >[!TAB Display ad]

-Follow these design best practices when customizing Display ad templates to work with GenStudio for Performance Marketing:
+Follow these design best practices when customizing display ad templates to work with GenStudio for Performance Marketing:

 - Use Adobe or Google fonts
 - Prepare assets that display well in slim dimensions
 - Use background images (`image` field) uploaded to the GenStudio for Performance Marketing content repository; do **not** use embedded or encoded background images

-Constraints:
+**Constraints**:

 - Only generates 1 set of template elements

-Supported dimensions:
+**Supported dimensions**:

 - Vertical: 300x600, 160x600​
 - Horizontal: 300x250, 728x90, 336x280, 320x50, 970x250​